A young man from Houston is dead after a pick-up truck hit him head-on and then left the scene of the crash.

 Get Help with Your Motorcycle Accident Claim

-Charles J. Argento & Associates has helped motorcycle crash victims obtain maximum compensation for their injuries in the Houston area for over 30 years.
+Charles J. Argento has helped motorcycle crash victims obtain maximum compensation for their injuries in the Houston area for over 30 years.
 If you have been injured in a motorcycle crash that was the result of another’s negligence, and want to learn more about your legal options, schedule a free consultation with Charles J. Argento today by calling (713) 225-5050.